ADULT ONLINE FAQs

 WHAT ARE THE ADMISSION REQUIREMENTS?

-Warner University offers several undergraduate programs designed to help you (a non-traditional adult student) complete your associate’s and/or bachelor’s degree.
+Warner University offers several undergraduate online programs, designed for working adults, to complete an associate’s and/or bachelor’s degree.
 The associate’s degree programs get you ready to tackle the bachelor’s degree programs.
 If you’re applying to one of the bachelor’s degree programs, you may be required to first enroll in an associate’s degree program to fulfill general education requirements.

 WILL A COLLEGE DEGREE MAKE A DIFFERENCE IN MY CAREER?